-This page provides authors of accepted papers with important information for the remainder of the process until the conference.
+This page provides authors of accepted IEEE VIS Full Papers with important information for the remainder of the process until the conference.

 Camera-Ready Paper Submission

 DEADLINE: August 8.
 Submit final camera ready papers and supplemental materials via the PCS submission system.
 Files submitted here are the default versions that we will for preparing proceedings in IEEE Xplore and the downloadable content.

 Camera-ready papers may not exceed 11 pages (9 pages of main text and 2 pages of references).
 The VGTC website has complete information regarding formatting requirements of your final revised PDF.
 We do not need hardcopy.